Filling in the Blanks: Mastering Symbol Columns in Tables

 -

 Checkmarks (✓) and Crosses (✗): These are commonly used to indicate true/false, yes/no, present/absent, or pass/fail status.
-For example, in a table tracking student attendance, a checkmark could signify attendance, while a cross indicates absence.
+To give you an idea, in a table tracking student attendance, a checkmark could signify attendance, while a cross indicates absence.

 -

 Numbers (1, 2, 3, etc.): Numbers can represent rankings, levels, or different categories.
-For instance, in a table evaluating project phases, '1' might represent "Initiation," '2' "Planning," and so on.
+To give you an idea, in a table evaluating project phases, '1' might represent "Initiation," '2' "Planning," and so on No workaround needed..

 -